 Can I access the internet from the house?

 The house is not equipped with a computer, but we do have high-speed internet access at the house through Orange, which is the local DSL service.
-If you would like to use your computer to connect to the internet at the house (wired or wirelessly), there is no additional charge; please just let us know so that we can send you the connection instructions when you make your final payment.
+The wired connection is in the upstairs bedroom, and there is a desk that guests can use if they want to work during their stay.
 Our internet service is very reliable, but it is of course subject to technical availability.

 Back to questions | Top of page